 - Monitoring statements shall reflect a true and fair view.
-Appropriate adjustments shall be made in order to: - eliminate errors in base information;

-- > accrue known commitments in relation to the profile; - account for known changes to the anticipated spend pattern.
+Appropriate adjustments shall be made in order to: - eliminate errors in base information; - > accrue known commitments in relation to the profile; - account for the matching of income and expenditure related to trading accounts; - > account for known changes to the anticipated spend pattern.